Student Services and Academic Support

 After Business Hours or on Weekends:

 For meal access see the Food Service Manager.
-For Residence Hall access, contact Ingress Management Services at 512.245.7656 for admittance.
+For Residence Hall access, contact Night Deak at 512-245-3337.
+For all other building access requests, contact Ingress Management Services at 512.245.7656.

 The university is not responsible for any loss or expense resulting from the loss, theft, damage or misuse of the cards.